NormanPCN/StardewValleyMods/LongerFenceLife/README.md

 ## Fence Trivia
-If you remove an existing fence before it's life is less than half of it's starting life, then you get the fence item back into your inventory.
-You can then place the fence again with full life.
-By doing this you can avoid fence decay forever.
-At the cost of a bit of labor.

 The game has what I would call a bug, where if a gate replaces an **existing** fence post, the gate keeps the fence post life.
 The gate does not get the life for gates.
 Gates have a longer life than all fence types except hardwood fences.